cambialens/lens-api-doc/request-patent.md

 ### Minimum Score
 The minimum score represents the `relevance` score based on the query matching score used in Elasticsearch.
-This can be used to This can be used to limit the response to the most relevant results and can be used in 2-steps:
+This can be used to limit the response to the most relevant results and can be used in 2-steps:

    1. Perform an initial API request to get the `max_score`.
 N.B. the size of the request needs to be greater than 0 to return the `max_score`.
    2. You can then filter by the `min_score` in subsequent requests.